Seattle Children’s to reopen operating rooms tied to mold; 1 of 6 patients infected has died

 Patients are typically infected when dust is stirred up during renovation or construction at a hospital, or through contaminated biomedical devices.

 As far back as October 2017, the state’s health department had found Children’s wasn’t complying with “infection control” conditions required for its participation in CMS.
 During that review, inspectors found the hospital had “failed to develop and implement an effective infection prevention and control program” putting “patients, staff and visitors at risk of illness from communicable diseases.”

 The CMS compliance inspection this May found the hospital deficient in effective oversight of “quality improvement, infection control” that “put patients at risk of harm from pathogenic organisms.”
 That inspection determined partly through a review of 2018 and 2019 maintenance records the hospital was failing to ensure staff had “completed preventive maintenance of the hospital’s air handling system according to industry standards and manufacturer’s recommendations.”

 The 2019 inspection turned up various instances between July 2018 and April of this year of technicians failing to complete routine maintenance on exhaust fans or replace pre-filters on its air handling systems on a timely basis.
 After both inspections, which put the hospital’s participation in the federal CMS program at risk, Children’s responded with detailed plans of corrections.

-Del Beccaro said Wednesday the hospital didn’t initially recognize that the 2018 infections had anything to do with the hospital’s air-handling system, and only realized the problem after more frequent and sensitive testing detected the presence of spores in May.

-While he noted the hospital is tightening up its preventive-maintenance protocols for its air-handling system now, Del Beccaro downplayed the problems cited in the inspection as mostly minor.
+While Del Beccaro noted the hospital is tightening up its preventive-maintenance protocols for its air-handling system now, he downplayed the problems cited in the inspection as mostly minor.

 “Even with those deficiencies, we had no infections for nine months,” he said.
 “So if those deficiencies were bad enough to allow infections to keep happening, we would have seen infections.”